rlancellotti/GAFog/CharactService/README.md

 {
-    "average": average time to solve the problem, "stddev": standard deviation of the times to solve the problem, "output": JSON of the output of the benchmarked service }
+    "average": average time to solve the problem, "stddev": standard deviation of the times to solve the problem, "output": JSON of the outputs of the benchmarked service }
 ```